The Bling Ring: Casting

 Coppola chose to use young, unknown actors (aside from Emma Watson) who were the same age as the real kids because of the freshness they brought to the film.
 Watson joined the cast of the film on February 29, 2012, and on March 1, Taissa Farmiga was reported to have joined the main cast.
 Also in early March, The Hollywood Reporter confirmed the casting of Leslie Mann and Israel Broussard.
 On March 16, Claire Julien joined the cast, and Katie Chang and Georgia Rock were also confirmed for roles.
 That same month, Carlos Miranda was cast in a supporting role.
 In late March, Kirsten Dunst and Paris Hilton were both confirmed to have cameos in the film as themselves.
 Gavin Rossdale was filming his scenes around the same time.

 Filming

 Production primarily took place in and around Los Angeles, California, in March and April 2012, notably in West Hollywood, Lynwood, and Venice.
 Some scenes were filmed in the celebrity victims' homes and at the Century Regional Detention Facility in Lynwood, California.
+The film was shot digitally using RED Epic cameras.

+Cinematographer Harris Savides was diagnosed with brain cancer in 2010.
+During production, his illness forced him to exit the production, and he was replaced by his longtime camera operator Christopher Blauvelt.
+Savides and Blauvelt are jointly credited as cinematographer on the final film.
+Savides died in October 2012, shortly after principal photography wrapped, and the film was dedicated to his memory.